zodac/folding-stats/README.md

 ### Restarting Containers

-While tt is possible to restart a single container if one has gone down, it is simpler to just restart the entire docker-compose set up.
+While it is possible to restart a single container if one has gone down, it is simpler to just restart the entire docker-compose set up.
 Since we save the database content in a docker volume, any stats will be retained through a restart.

 To stop any remaining containers, execute the following command (in the `folding-stats` root directory):